Student Application Process for Parents and Students

 - Resident students of the choice district who move out of the district before the application deadline in December and want to remain in the choice district the following year.

+The application for enrollment in the 2022-23 school year must be received by the choice district by December 1, 2021.
 It is essential that you obtain and keep a signed and dated receipt for the delivery of the completed application for your records.

 STEP 2: Notice of Intent to Participate